strategy-development.svg

 Approach

-The collective experience of Vorys eControl and Euclid Law positions us to offer cutting-edge and cost-effective solutions to your specific eCommerce-related challenges.[1]
+With offices in London and Berlin, Vorys eControl offers cutting-edge and cost-effective solutions to your specific eCommerce-related challenges.
+[1]

 We will work with you to establish or refine the distribution strategies necessary to alleviate eCommerce disruption and maximize growth across all channels.
 Once a clear strategy is in place, our team will help you develop the necessary legal and commercial foundation to execute your strategy in a manner that is both legally compliant and supported by key internal stakeholders and customers.
 Then, we will design and execute customized enforcement strategies that help you efficiently and effectively remove unauthorized sellers and regain control of online marketplace sales.